danielpaulus/yt-mixtape/README.md

 - `nvm use`
 - `npm install`
 - `npm start` for running it
-- `npm run start:watch` for live change updates with nodemon
+- `npm run watch` for live change updates with nodemon
+- `npm run watch:headless` for runninng nodemon watch with webserver only without gui